nicholas (nick) stanger MA, PhD

 Biography

-dr. nick stanger specializes in Human Society in its Environment, focusing on eco-sociology, centring Indigenous futures, and the other-than-human world.
+dr. nick stanger specializes in environmental education, focusing on eco-sociology, centring Indigenous futures, and the other-than-human world.
 He has had the privilege of working with Indigenous educators worldwide for more than 20 years, exploring the interactions among environmental and Indigenous ways of knowing.
 Working with decolonizing methods, Nick engages with multi-modal community-based research that takes direction from local First Nations.
-Nick recently joined Southern Cross University's Faculty of Education from Canada and the United States, where he worked as an associate professor of environmental education at the College of the Environment at Western Washington University.
+Nick is the Associate Director for W̱SÁNEĆ College, helping to develop Indigenous post-secondary education.
+He recently worked at Southern Cross University's Faculty of Education.
+He continues as an Associate Professor of environmental education at the College of the Environment at Western Washington University and Associate Adjunct Professor at the University of Victoria's School of Environmental Studies.

 Research